Trends of Neutron Skins and Radii of Mirror Nuclei from First Principles

+There are two main factors concerning the $A$-dependence of the linear relation in \cref{skin_vs_asym}.
+First, it is expected that the collective behavior which gives rise to the linear dependence on the isospin asymmetry will be overshadowed by few-body effects for lighter nuclei.
+We note that among the five light nuclei computed with both methods, four neutron skin results were compatible.
+Second, there is an $A$-dependence that accounts for the Coulomb repulsion of the protons and can be derived from the LDM~\cite{Myers:1969, Myers:1980}.
+The first-order approximation to this effect is $\Delta R^{\mathrm{Coul}}_{\mathrm{np}}\approx -Z A^{-1/3} \times (r_{0}c_{1} / 8Q^{*})$, where $r_{0}$ is the nuclear radius constant, $c_{1}$ is the Coulomb energy coefficient, and $Q^{*}$ is the effective surface stiffness coefficient (see Supplemental Material~\cite{supp} for details).
+Using values from Ref.~\cite{Myers:1969}, this contribution can be approximated as $\Delta R^{\mathrm{Coul}}_{\mathrm{np}} \approx -Z A^{-1/3} \times 0.0033\ \mathrm{fm}$.

-To test the validity of our linear relationship between neutron skin thickness and the isospin asymmetry, we plot the linear regression of our results at $3\sigma$ confidence level with experimental data of neutron-rich nuclei in \cref{skin_exp}.
-Most of this data is extracted from $X$-ray spectroscopy following antiprotonic annihilation~\cite{trzcinska2001}.
-These data are used to fit a linear relationship which is shown as a green band~\cite{jastrzebbski2004}.
-Also shown are the results from PREX-I~\cite{abrahamyan2012} and PREX-II~\cite{adhikari2021}, which measure the neutron radius of \isotope[208]{Pb} using parity-violating electron scattering.
+To test the validity of our linear relationship between neutron skin thickness and the isospin asymmetry, we plot the Coulomb-subtracted neutron skin thickness ($\Delta R^{*}_{\mathrm{np}} = \Delta R_{\mathrm{np}} - \Delta R^{\mathrm{Coul}}_{\mathrm{np}}$) in \cref{skin_exp} for experimental data of neutron-rich nuclei along with the linear regression of our data at the $1\sigma$ confidence level, which is shown by two dashed black lines.
+Most of the experimental data are extracted from x-ray spectroscopy following antiprotonic annihilation~\cite{trzcinska2001, jastrzebbski2004}.
+These data are used to fit a linear relationship which is shown as a green band and denoted as $\Delta R^{*<}_{\mathrm{np}}$.
+Additional data from proton scattering are also included~\cite{lapoux2016, zenihiro2018} and separately fit, which is shown as a blue band and denoted as $\Delta R^{*>}_{\mathrm{np}}$.
+Also shown are the results from CREX~\cite{adhikari2022}, PREX-I~\cite{abrahamyan2012}, and PREX-II~\cite{adhikari2021}, which extract the neutron radius of $^{48}$Ca and \isotope[208]{Pb} from parity-violating electron scattering, respectively.